Nkluge-correa/TeenyTinyCastle/README.md

 - When dealing with certain datasets, like the `Adult Census Dataset` we learn that [interpreting fairness metrics, and choosing which one to use](https://github.com/Nkluge-correa/teeny-tiny_castle/blob/fa17764aa8800c388d0d298b750c686757e0861e/ML%20Fairness/fairness_income.ipynb), can be a challenge.
 - Use the [`AIF360`](https://aif360.mybluemix.net/) library to correct a dataset (_- the Hogwarts case -_) using the [Disparate Impact Remover](https://github.com/Nkluge-correa/teeny-tiny_castle/blob/fa17764aa8800c388d0d298b750c686757e0861e/ML%20Fairness/disparate_impact_remove_Hogwarts.ipynb).
 - Learn how to apply the [`Ceteris paribus`](https://github.com/Nkluge-correa/teeny-tiny_castle/blob/fa17764aa8800c388d0d298b750c686757e0861e/ML%20Fairness/ceteris_paribus_profiles.ipynb) principle to create a "_What-if_" model.
 Evaluate a classifier using `Counterfactual Fairness`.
+- `CelebA` is a famous dataset to experiment with facial recognition.
+[Search for biases in a CNN trained to detect smiles](xxx) using `CelebA`.

 ## Cybersecurity 👾